-- 5.1.9 The table at Appendix 5 details works completed, underway or proposed for Specialist provision. - 6.
-Early Years - 6.1 Under the Childcare Act 2006 local authorities have a statutory duty to secure sufficient childcare for the needs of working parents/carers in their area.
+- 6.1 Under the Childcare Act 2006 local authorities have a statutory duty to secure sufficient childcare for the needs of working parents/carers in their area.
 The Council's duties around inclusion birth to five are detailed in the Children and Families Act 2014, (section 2 Childcare Act 2016). - 6.1.2 The early years and childcare sector is primarily made up of private, voluntary and independent nurseries, pre-schools and childminders.
 Childcare in early years is also provided in the schools' sector.
-It is offered in state-funded schools and independent schools.

-- 6.1.3 There are several different types of Early Education and Childcare providers, each offering a variety of options for families.
+It is offered in state-funded schools and independent schools. - 6.1.3 There are several different types of Early Education and Childcare providers, each offering a variety of options for families.
 In total, there are 543 early years childcare providers in our local authority, offering a maximum of 10,273 full time equivalent1 early years childcare places.
-There are 55 providers of childcare for primary school age children during term time, and 22 providers of childcare for primary school age children during the holidays. - 6.1.4 In total, there are 25,200 children under the age of five living in Croydon.
+There are 55 providers of childcare for primary school age children during term time, and 22 providers of childcare for primary school age children during the holidays. - 6.1.4 In total, there are 25,200 children under the age of five living in Croydon2.
 These children may require early years childcare.
 In total there are 37,644 children aged 5-11, and 15,855 children aged 12-14 living in our local authority.
 Families are entitled to support with childcare for children up to the age 14.
-These children may require childcare before and after school, and/or during the school holidays. - 6.1.5 Children with special education needs and disabilities (SEND) are entitled to support with childcare up to the age of 18.
-The number of children/young people with an Education, Health and Care (EHC) Plan in our local authority is: 4,576 as at November 2023. - 6.2 Croydon Childcare Sufficiency Assessment 2023 Croydon Council is required by law to 'report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents'.
+These children may require childcare before and after school, and/or during the school holidays. - 6.1.5 Children with special education needs and disabilities (SEND) are entitled to support with childcare up to the age of 18 The number of children/young people with an Education, Health and Care (EHC) Plan in our local authority is: 4,556 as at November 2023.

+6.2 Croydon Childcare Sufficiency Assessment 2023 Croydon Council is required by law to 'report annually to elected council members on how they are meeting their duty to secure sufficient childcare and make this report available and accessible to parents'.
 The report is attached as Appendix 5.